 What you need

-Here are the ingredients you need to make these mocha cupcakes:
+Here are the ingredients you need to make coffee mocha cupcakes:

 - All-purpose flour - these cupcakes come out better with all-purpose flour